skade/presentations/full-metal-ruby.md

 1. start locally
 2. introduce and validate your ideas there
+3. control your message
-3. spread to other subcommunities
+4. spread to other subcommunities

 ## **Outreach**